 Join me in Sierra Leone

-I had so many comments and questions about my time in Sierra Leone that I have decided to arrange my own tour next year!
-This is not a commercial tour, but instead an opportunity for other like minded travellers to join me as I continue exploring this wonderful country!
+I had so many comments and questions about my time in Sierra Leone that I have decided to arrange my own tour!
+It was a huge success and I got great feedback from the awesome ladies that chose to join me, so I am running another one next year again!

 Other interesting reads